Above: Students in a science class at UIS.

-The Center for Teaching and Learning offers free help to students interested in improving their academic skills through both faculty and through a peer tutoring program.
+The UIS Learning Hub offers free help to students interested in improving their academic skills through both faculty and through a peer tutoring program.

 Supports class trips, conference attendance, etc., by students in the College of Liberal Arts and Sciences

 Writing award in memory of Maria Mootry, UIS associate professor in African American Studies and English, who died in 2000 and published 5 books and other works.

 Funds events that the Forensics team budget cannot fund because of cost or restrictions, including national tournaments, international tournaments, forensics workshops and campus event.

 The net income from the Fund is used to purchase “big ticket” laboratory equipment in the College of Liberal Arts and Sciences at UIS.
 The equipment purchases shall be restricted to laboratory equipment for the physical or biological sciences programs that would be used, though not exclusively, in the undergraduate laboratory courses.
 The expenditures are not necessarily made each year, but rather the net income is allowed to reinvest in the principal of the Fund until the principal reaches at least $30,000 in 2003 dollars adjusted for inflation.
 This fund is not yet fully funded (it has not reached $30,000).
 Your investment could make the difference.